 SLOW DOWN THE DETOXING

-It’s shocking the shit out of your body, and your body is telling you that via your increased skin issues and anxiety.
+It’s shocking your body which is telling you via increased skin issues and anxiety.

 Much love to you on your journey.